Updated September 3, 2019

 - the form and duration of the processing;

 - identification of the data controller, including contact details;

 - third parties that will receive the personal data;

 - the responsibilities of any third parties processing data on the controller’s behalf; and

 - the rights of data subjects enumerated in Article 18, how to exercise those rights, and whether any personal data will be processed to respond to a request to exercise those rights.

 Public bodies and government authorities have additional disclosure requirements, such as informing the public when sensitive personal data will be processed for legal, regulatory, or public administration purposes.

 - Appoint a data protection officer (DPO).
-Under Article 41 of the LGPD, companies must appoint a data processing officer to receive complaints and communications from data subjects, communicate with the DPA, train employees and carry out other duties relating to the company’s personal data processing activities.
+Under Article 41 of the LGPD, companies (including controllers and processors) must appoint a data processing officer to receive complaints and communications from data subjects, communicate with the ANPD, train employees and carry out other duties relating to the company’s personal data processing activities.
 Unlike the GDPR, the LGPD does not provide for any exemption to the DPO requirement – all companies must appoint a “natural person” to act as the DPO.
 Companies must publicly and clearly display the name and contact information of the individual DPO, preferably on the controller’s website.
-Although the yet-to-be-formed DPA is expected to clarify the requirements of Article 41, the existing law does not require the DPO to be physically located in Brazil, and also leaves open the possibility that companies may appoint third-party individual consultants to the position of DPO.
+Although the yet-to-be-formed ANPD is expected to clarify the requirements of Article 41, the existing law does not require the DPO to be physically located in Brazil, and also leaves open the possibility that companies may appoint third-party individual consultants to the position of DPO.